apace100/origins-docs/docs/types/power_types/modify_enchantment_level.md

 }
 ```

-This example will grant the players the ability to mount the target entity that has the power upon "using" (right-clicking) the said entity, unless the entity that has the power already has a passenger.
+This example will grant the player the ability to use Silk Touch, regardless of whether the player is holding any item or no item at all.